Launching Matillion ETL from AWS Marketplace - Existing Customers

 - Purchasing options: leave as default i.e. unchecked.

 - Network: Choose a VPC.
-The zone which this VPC is located should ideally be the same as your Snowflake account (European Snowflake accounts should be paired with a EU-based AWS region, for example).
+The zone in which this VPC is located should ideally be the same as your Snowflake account (European Snowflake accounts should be paired with an EU-based AWS region, for example).

 - Subnet: Choose a subnet.
 Each subnet resides in one availability zone.

-- Auto-assign public IP: This depends very much on the setup, by default a new VPC will not have VPN connections or NAT Gateways available, so in order for Matillion ETL to connect to the internet and for you to access Matillion this will normally need to be set to Enable.
+- Auto-assign public IP: This depends very much on the setup.
+By default, a new VPC will not have VPN connections or NAT Gateways available, so for Matillion ETL to connect to the internet and for you to access Matillion ETL, this will normally need to be set to Enable.

-- IAM Role: IAM Roles are used to allow your Instances to use the Amazon API's securely without manual management of security keys.
+- IAM Role: IAM Roles are used to allow your instances to use the Amazon APIs securely without manual management of security keys.
 To use all the features of Matillion ETL, you should configure an IAM Role for your instance to use.
-This procedure assumes you do not already have an appropriate IAM role setup (if you do, simply select it).
-For detail information on creating IAM roles, you can visit Additional Information section of this guide.
+This procedure assumes you do not already have an appropriate IAM role setup (if you do, select it).
+For detailed information on creating IAM roles, you can visit the Additional Information section of this guide.

-- Choose below settings for Shutdown behaviour, Enable termination protection, Monitoring, and Tenancy:
+- Choose below settings for Shutdown behavior: Enable termination protection, Monitoring, and Tenancy.

-- Shutdown behaviour: leave as default i.e. Stop.
+- Shutdown behavior: leave as default i.e. Stop.

-- Enable termination protection: we suggest setting to, ‘Enabled’.
+- Enable termination protection: we suggest setting it to, Enabled.

 The default recommended security group uses SSH (port 22) and HTTP(S) (port 80 and 443) access to the instance.
 The range of allowed IPs should be tailored to your needs.

-Once the AMI has initialised, which normally takes a few minutes, you can access Matillion ETL by entering the hostname of the instance into a web browser.
+Once the AMI has initialized, which normally takes a few minutes, you can access Matillion ETL by entering the hostname of the instance into a web browser.

-Log in to your copy of Matillion with ec2-user and the instance ID i-xxxxxxxx (e.g. i-88ed92c6) as the password.
+Log in to your copy of Matillion ETL with ec2-user as the username and the instance ID i-xxxxxxxx (e.g. i-88ed92c6) as the password.
 We recommend changing your password as soon as possible.
 Read Change My Password to learn how.

-This section will guide you to "create a new IAM role" while configuring instance details in the AWS Console.
+This section will guide you through creating a new IAM role while configuring instance details in the AWS Console.

-- Once you are on Configure Instance Detail page, click Create New IAM Role to create a new IAM Role, .
+1. Once you are on the Configure Instance Details page, click Create New IAM Role to create a new IAM Role.

-- The browser will redirect you to the AWS Console → Identity and Access Management (IAM) → Roles, click Create Role.
+2. The browser will redirect you to the AWS Console → Identity and Access Management (IAM) → Roles.
+Click Create Role.

 For more information on the policies see Managing Credentials.